rvolyar/website/readme.md

 After this, proceed to run this app as a PHP/Apache server and open the url given to you by the server terminal.

+You should get a message in the browser saying "conncted sucessfully to database named c9".
+If you get the message, you are all setup.
+If that does not occur, check your steps and troubleshoot.
+If you still need help, post and issue and we'll help you.

 You now have this repo cloned to your c9 account.Further instruction will be given on how to contribute.

-# Read up on these resources on how to use git effectively.
+## Read up on these resources on how to use git effectively.

 [Tutorial by Atlassian, GitHub's main competitor](https://www.atlassian.com/git/tutorials/) [Interactive Tutorial by Github](https://try.github.io/levels/1/challenges/1) - Sign in first to track progress